Stand Up Guys: Plot

-After they leave, they find a naked woman named Sylvia in their trunk, who was kidnapped and raped by a group of men and tells them where they are.
+After they leave, Val, Doc and Hirsch find a naked woman in the car's trunk named Sylvia, who was kidnapped and raped by a group of men, and tells them where they are.
 Val and Doc go inside and subdue the kidnappers.
 After tying everyone up, Sylvia comes in with a baseball bat for her revenge.

-Back at the car, Doc and Val find that Richard has died.
-They break the news to Nina, who helps the two bury her father at the cemetery.
-Doc and Val return to the diner, where the young waitress is revealed to be Doc's granddaughter Alex.
+Back at the car, Doc and Val find that Hirsch has died of cardiac arrest.
+They break the news to Nina, who helps the two bury her father at the cemetery next to his wife Julie.
+Doc and Val return to the diner after Hirsch's death, where the young waitress is revealed to be Doc's granddaughter Alex.
 Doc makes a phone call to Claphands, who had ordered him to kill Val.
-Though Doc begs him to show Val mercy, Claphands reveals that he knows about Alex, and threatens to hurt her unless Doc completes the job.
+Although Doc begs him to show Val mercy, Claphands reveals that he knows about Alex, and threatens to hurt her unless Doc completes the job.

-Doc writes a letter to Alex, puts his apartment keys inside the envelope, then pins it to the wall of the diner.
-Walking down the street at sunrise, Val spots a church and he goes inside to give a priest his confession.
-Next, they break into a tailor shop, where they try on suits.
-The two thugs who approached them at the club the night before and are working for Claphands interrupt them, pestering Doc to kill Val.
+Doc writes a letter to Alex, puts his apartment keys inside the envelope, and pins it to the wall of the diner.
+Walking down the street at sunrise, Val spots a church and goes inside to give a priest his confession.
+Afterward, they break into a tailor shop, where they try on suits.
+The two thugs who approached them the previous night at the club and are working for Claphands interrupt them, pestering Doc to kill Val.
 Doc and Val shoot and wound them both.
 They both put on new suits and prepare to face the reality of the situation.

 Alex enters Doc's apartment and looks around.
-Doc calls her from a payphone and tells her the sunrise paintings were inspired by her and has her retrieve a shoebox full of cash which he saved for her future.
-He tells her he loves her but that she might not see him for a while.
-Doc and Val walk down the street; Doc cannot bring himself to kill Val, so they decide to go kill Claphands.
-They open fire on his men and his warehouse and the camera pans over to the sunrise which Doc painted.
+Doc calls her from a payphone and tells her that the sunrise paintings were inspired by her, and has her retrieve a shoebox full of cash that he saved for her future.
+He tells her that he loves her, but that she might not see him for a while.
+Doc and Val walk down the street; Doc cannot bring himself to kill Val, so they decide to kill Claphands.
+They open fire on his men and his warehouse; the villains return fire.